 Ready to schedule an appointment?

 Fibroid Institute Dallas serves the DFW area including Dallas, Duncanville, DeSoto, Cedar Hill, Lancaster, Cockrell Hill, Grand Prairie, Arlington, Hutchins, Irving, Highland Park, University Park, Park Cities, Garland, Mesquite, Richardson, Dallas, Addison, Carrollton, Plano, Allen, and all of North Texas.
 This information is not a substitute for professional medical advice.
-Prior to starting any new treatment or questions regarding a medical condition, always seek the advice of your doctor or other qualified health provider.
+Prior to starting any new treatment or for questions regarding a medical condition, always seek the advice of your fibroid doctor or other qualified health provider.